devzendo/transputer-emulator/README.md

 ## Project Status
-Last changes in late November 2025.
+Last changes in early December 2025.

 Currently adding a build for the Raspberry Pi Pico, using USB CDC for diagnostic and link 0 I/O.
-Starting a GPIO-based asynchronous link abstraction, for eventual use on the Pi Pico.
+Integration-testing a GPIO-based asynchronous link abstraction, for use on the Pi Pico.
+This will eventually be replaced by a much faster PIO-based link.

 Also working on compatibility with the aid of Mike Brüstle's Transputer Validation Suite.